California State Route 145: Route description

+(1) Route 5 near Oilfields to Route 99 near Madera, passing near Five Points and Kerman.

+(2) Route 99 near Madera to Route 41.

+Subdivision (b) permits the state to relinquish control of the segment of the highway in Madera between Gateway Drive and Lake Street to the city.

 SR 145 travels through the center of the San Joaquin Valley, remaining a rural two-lane road in its entirety.
 The southern terminus of SR 145 is at I-5 near Coalinga.
 SR 145 heads northeast as Fresno-Coalinga Road, turning north at the junction with SR 269 in Five Points, where it assumes the designation as Lassen Avenue.
 After passing through the town of Helm, SR 145 heads northeast as McMullin Grade, before turning north again as South Madera Avenue.
 SR 145 intersects with SR 180 in the city of Kerman, where it continues north to cross into Madera County.
 After passing through Ripperdan, SR 145 intersects SR 99 in Madera.
 From Madera, the route turns east, and ends at SR 41.

 Various crops such as cotton, table grapes, tomatoes and melons are grown along the route in one of the most productive agricultural areas in the world.

 SR 145 is part of the California Freeway and Expressway System, and near SR 99 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.